sumitmasal/Multi-class-image-classification-Machine-learning-project/README.md

 # 1. Project Overview

-The Image Classification of Five Flower Classes project aims to build a machine learning model capable of classifying images of flowers into one of the five predefined classes: **Rose**, **Tulip**, **Sunflower**, **Daisy**, and **Dandelion**.
+The Image Classification of Five Flower Classes project aims to build a deep learning model capable of classifying images of flowers into one of the five predefined classes: **Rose**, **Tulip**, **Sunflower**, **Daisy**, and **Dandelion**.
 The primary goal is to create a reliable system that can automatically identify and categorize different types of flowers based on input images.
 The model is designed with a focus on efficiency and lightweight architecture.
 This project has applications in botany, horticulture, and image recognition tasks.

 # 2. Project Structure and Dependencies